ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

      {: pre}
      This command will copy the SSH to your clipboard, you can then past that into [vm.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/vm.tf) under the `ssh_key` default variable around line 69.

-    On **Windows**, Download, install, launch [Git Bash](http://gitforwindows.org) and run the below command to copy the public SSH key to your clipboard.
-For more information on generating a new SSH key, follow instructions in [this link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows)
+    On **Windows**, Download, install, launch [Git Bash](https://git-scm.com/download/win) and run the below command to copy the public SSH key to your clipboard.For more information on generating a new SSH key, follow instructions in [this link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows)

     ```
      clip < ~/.ssh/id_rsa.pub